mathewgomas-alfred/mathewgomas.io/untranslatable_pages/build_krita_with_docker.rst

     ./bin/enter

-... now your are inside the container with all the deps prepared ...
+... now you are inside the container with all the deps prepared ...

 .. code::